whatwedo/TableBundle/docs/README.md

 ;
 ```
 Your main style, for instance `assets/styles/app.scss`, should be a `sass` file.
 If your file is named `app.css` rename it to `app.scss`.
-Also change the import in main entrypoint file, for instance `assets/app.js`.
+Also change the import in the main entrypoint file, for instance `assets/app.js`.
 ```js
 import './styles/app.scss';
 ```

-Import following styles into the `app.scss`:
+Import the following styles into the `app.scss`:
 ```scss
 @tailwind base;
 @tailwind components;